apache/echarts-doc/en/option-gl/component/globe.md

 Displays globe when true.

 ## globeRadius (number) = 100
 Globe radius in the three-dimensional viewport.
-Globe distance can be changed via [viewControl.distance] (~ globe.viewControl.distance) settings.
+Globe distance can be changed via [viewControl.distance](~ globe.viewControl.distance) settings.

 {{ use: partial-environment(
     componentType="globe",